 Could our attachment to devices be eating away at our attachment to those we love, especially to our families?
 Is it possible that our habitual over-consumption of digital media is eroding our relationship with God?

-Life completely "off the grid" seems impossible, and for most of us, would require a career change, but we need to keep our technology use in check.
+Life completely "off the grid" seems impossible, and for most of us, it would require a career change.
+However, it is important to remember that it is wise to keep our technology use in check.
 We need to create healthy boundaries that protect our minds and our relationships from its damaging effects, especially as it relates to our spiritual health.
 To that end, here are five reasons we need to take a digital sabbath.